WSU-kduncan/3120-cicd-WeiChen66/README-CI.md

 - Configuring GitHub Secrets:
     1, In repo settings click action under secrets and variables to create secrets.
     2, Secrets are set: DOCKERHUB_USERNAME and DOCKERHUB_TOKEN
 - What does workflow do?
 Workflow is a automated process which run one or more jobs, and it will runs when triggered by the event in the repository.
+In my workflow, it check out the main branch of the repository, set up the QEMU for emulation and docker buildx for building and push docker images.
+Login in to docker hub using username and token, final build and push the docker images to the docker hub repository once is triggered.
 - What variables in workflow are custom :Environment variables, paths, workflow triggers, job dependencies and action versions.
+- What need to be changed if someone else is going to use it or you reuse it: 1, The name of workflow.
+2, The branches that trigger the workflow.
+3, Environment variable.
+4, Docker images tag.
+5, The actions.

 ## Part 3- CI process